greenwich logo

 • The multidisciplinary role of the Infection Control Team in the prevention and control of infection, how this has developed over time, how it identifies problems, initiates actions based on evidence, follows up issues and how it critically considers the ways in which infection control knowledge is disseminated and integrated into practice.

-Managing Learning and Development in Healthcare - Workplace required
+Managing Learning and Development in Healthcare leaflet Managing Learning and Development in Healthcare - Workplace required

 This is a professional and practise-based course and aims to support your development of skills, knowledge and attitudes as a member of the learning and development team, and, specifically to enable you to: